 Options for etching on glass

 New possibilities opened when water jet cutting allowed glass to be cut in cold environment with a very precise definition and ability to cut curves.
-It became widely used in signage and logo production.
+It became widely used in stacked glass, signage and logo production.
 Combined with deep carving or fusing this industrial application becomes also an artistic expression.